 Tangguh Liquified Natural Gas Expansion Project

 The project is located in Papua, Indonesia.
 This is the first private sector project in the Oil and Gas sector in Indonesia.
-The ADB will provide USD million 350 private sector Loans for building Liquefied Natural Gas facility to export LNG to PRC, Korea, and the West Coast of North America.
+The ADB will provide USD million 350 private sector Loans for building Liquefied Natural Gas facilities to export LNG to PRC, Korea, and the West Coast of North America.
 The LNG facility will initially consist of two” trains” ( equipment units that purify and liquefy gas) with a name-plate capacity of 7.6 million tons per annum of LNG.

 Public ConcernsCivil Society organization in Indonesia raised many environmental and social concerns with regard to this project.
 The letter sent to the ADB Board given below shows their concerns in detail.